ultraviolet-1986/patina/README.md

-p-deps     # Display a list of Patina dependencies and their current state. p-list     # Display a list of connected Patina components. p-system   # Display information regarding the current system environment. p-version  # Display information regarding Patina such as version and license.
+p-deps     # Display a list of Patina dependencies and their current state. p-list     # Display a list of connected Patina components. p-system   # Display information regarding the current system environment.
 ```

 ### Themes